LChelkowski/sbc-internal-bot/club_faq.md

 **Q: What information do you have on Wine Tour?**
 A: Sunday, 1:30-3:30 PM at Catharine Valley!
 Don't forget to Venmo Owen -- check slack for more details!

+**Q: Who is the best SBC couple?**
+A: Well... well... well... if it isn't the only SBC couple... none other than Alex and Sophia!

 # End of Internal FAQ